davesheinbein/ui-kit-modern/src/components/Inputs/Explanation.md

 ## Overview

 The `Inputs` folder implements a highly DRY, configurable, and extensible input component system for React.
-It provides a unified `Input` component with advanced features, a configuration-driven approach, Redux integration for state management, and a factory for rapid input creation.
+It provides a `Input` component with advanced features, a configuration-driven approach, Redux integration for state management, and a factory for rapid input creation.
 This system is designed for scalability, reusability, and consistency across all forms and input use cases in the UI kit.

 ## Key Files and Structure